pelican-plugins/mau-reader/README.md

 ## Custom header anchors

 Mau provides a simple function to compute IDs for headers, based on the content.
-The current function is
+The current function is:

 ``` python
 def header_anchor(text, level):